 slices-of-blueberry-first-birthday-cake

-Allergy-Friendly Blueberry Birthday Cake
+Blueberry Smash Cake

 This cake is free from the top allergens and has a fun and bright frosting.
 It’s a yummy option for a kiddo who can’t eat eggs or dairy.